tyler-bartunek/ShoeBot/README.md

 2. Why didn't you use \<insert fastener here\> to fasten the modules to the box?

 >In the early days, I explored a number of different means for mounting the hardware to the box.
-The current design for mounting hardware to the box solves two problems simulataneously: the first is that of establishing a secure connection with minimal assembly complexity, the second is offering a path for routing the wires from inside the box to the modules on the outside.
+The current design for mounting hardware to the box solves two problems simultaneously: the first is that of establishing a secure connection with minimal assembly complexity, the second is offering a path for routing the wires from inside the box to the modules on the outside.

 3. Doesn't the act of cutting into the box limit the reusability of a single box to test multiple design parameters?

 >Yes, as do other adhesives that have enough strength to reliably anchor the hardware to the outside of the box.

+## License
+This project is licensed under the terms of the MIT license.